Drigrow/textbook-concept-extract/README.md

 # textbook-concept-extract
 I wrote this program to extract concept definitions from Chinese senior high school textbooks.
+Sorry for no Chinese ver. readme, I'm just lazy not to translate it.

 ## Before Start